jackdewinter/pymarkdown/docs/rules/rule_md022.md

 ## Reasoning

+### Readability

 From a readability point of view, it makes sense to have at least a single line before and after a heading to visually separate it from the rest of the content.
-In addition, some parsers do not handle an Atx Heading element properly unless there is a blank line before it.
+In addition, a small fraction of the surveyed parsers do not handle an Atx Heading element properly unless there is a blank line before it.

 ## Examples